Pikey Peak and Dudhkunda Lake Trek

 Australia

-A Perfect Short Trek for Beginners
+A Perfect 10 days Trek for the beginners

 I’m new to trekking, and Places Nepal made the whole experience smooth and enjoyable.
 Our guide, Dorje, was patient and attentive, making sure we felt safe and comfortable every step of the way.
 The teahouses were cozy, and the food was surprisingly delicious.
 Highly recommend this trek for anyone short on time but wanting an authentic mountain adventure.